Clueless (game show): Part 1: Picks

 At the start of the game, the contestant picks several envelopes from a pool of 50 - initially they picked 10, then reduced to 8 and 5 in later episodes.
 Each envelope has a cheque with the smallest amount being 0 zlotys, and the highest being 100,000 zlotys.
 There are also two special cheques labeled -50% and -100%, which, if taken to the end of the game, reduce the contestant's final winnings by 50% and 100% respectively.

 The contents in each envelope is shown to home viewers, while the contestant does not know which envelope contains what amount.

 Part 2: Questions

 After picking the envelopes, the contestant is asked a series of multiple-choice questions, one for each envelope they have.
 The contestant is first shown the question, then chooses an envelope to play for in that question, before 4 possible answers are revealed.
 If the contestant answers correctly, they get to keep the chosen envelope.
-If not, they open the envelope to reveal the amount inside, then destroy the envelope using a paper shredder.
+If not, they destroy the envelope using a paper shredder.
+The host may allow the contestant to open the envelope before putting it in the shredder.